Do you want to move your plumbing business to the next level?

 To supercharge your local search strategy, you need to create and optimize your Google My Business Page.
 It’s high time you show people you’re open for business.

-If you’re reading this and you’re yet to claim your business page, go and set up a new page so that local clients can find you quickly.
+If you’re reading this and haven’t claimed your business page, go and set up a new page so that local clients can find you quickly.

 Once the page is ready, optimize it for search users, by including the major keywords (e.g., best plumber in Houston) you want to rank for.
 Then verify your page.

-You might want to watch this video, which shows the extent to which Google Business Page has helped Otis James Nashville, a small business to reach its target audience and grow revenue.
+You might want to watch this video, which shows the extent to which Google Business Page has helped Yogolandia, a small frozen yogurt shop in the Chicago area reach its target audience and grow revenue.